THE MOST TRUSTED COPYCAT RECIPES

 Daelmans Stroopwafels

-Approximately two centuries ago, a baker in Gouda, South Holland, Netherlands, invented the first stroopwafel, a round waffle cookie split in half and filled with cinnamon-spiked caramel.
-Stroopwafels, which translates to “syrup waffles,” were incredibly popular and became a traditional Dutch side nibble.
+About two centuries ago, a baker in Gouda, South Holland, Netherlands, created the first stroopwafel, a round waffle cookie split in half and filled with cinnamon-spiced caramel.
+Stroopwafels, meaning “syrup waffles,” gained immense popularity and became a traditional Dutch side nibble.
 Before eating, they were often placed over a hot cup of coffee or tea to warm the gooey caramel filling.

 Check out my clones for famous cookies and brownies here